Sarrast

 • 🏰 A medieval past marked by castles and local legends.

-• 🍇 An ancient wine tradition, especially for the famous Saint-Joseph.
+• 🍇 An ancient wine-growing tradition, notably for the famous Saint-Joseph.

-• 📜 A commune officially mentioned as early as 1037 under the form Villa sarratoria.
+• 📜 A commune officially mentioned as early as 1037 under the name Villa sarratoria.

 • 🚴♂️ Crossed by the ViaRhôna, making it a point of interest for tourists.